 Attempted robbery at convenience shop

-Police are appealing for witnesses after an attempted robbery at a convenience shop in Bury St Edmunds.
+Police are appealing for witnesses after a robbery at a convenience shop in Bury St Edmunds.

-The incident occurred at just before 8pm yesterday evening, Tuesday 24 March, at the Spar Store in St Olaves Precinct.
+The incident occurred at around 4.50pm yesterday evening, Saturday 28 March, at the East of England Co-op Foodstore in Out Risbeygate, Bury St Edmunds.

-A man entered the premises and demanded that staff put money in a bag.
-When his demands were not met, he made further demands for alcohol and cigarettes.
+A man entered and threatened staff with a knife before stealing cash from the till.
+He then fled in the direction of Albert Crescent.

-The suspect made reference to using a ‘blade', but no weapons were brandished or seen during the incident and no one was harmed.
-He is described as follows:
+Armed police responded to the incident and an extensive search of the area was carried out, but the man was not located.

-- White, approximately 5ft 10in tall, and of stocky build.
-He was wearing a dark-coloured hooded top with the hood up, a black scarf covering his mouth and nose and grey trainers with white soles.
+The man is described as a white, 6ft tall and in his 20s.
+He was wearing a green parka coat, jeans and a white face mask.
+He also had a green and orange rucksack.

-Anyone with information about this incident is asked to contact West CID at Bury St Edmunds Police Station, quoting reference: 37/17919/20.
+Anyone with information about this incident is asked to contact Suffolk Police, quoting CAD 233 of 28 March 2020.

 Report this article as inappropriate